 For this project, test results are either entered manually into LIMS from laboratory logbooks, spreadsheets, or instrument data system printouts or are electronically transferred.
-In the current LIMS system, the LIMS worklist module (WKLIST) is used to create sample/test fields for routine internal laboratory QC parameters (method blanks, laboratory control samples, and laboratory duplicates).
-In the new LabWare LIMS system, the LIMS batch module (Batch Manager) is used for this.
+In the LIMS system, the LIMS batch module (Batch Manager) is used to create sample/test records for routine internal laboratory QC parameters (method blanks, laboratory control samples, and laboratory duplicates.)
 These QC tests are programmed in LIMS with test-specific warning and control limits.
 As results are entered, the field and QC tests are checked against limits, and the analyst is informed of any parameter that exceeds a warning or control limit.
 This allows gross typographical errors to be detected and as an early notification of any limit exceedance.

 Completed data forms or other types of hand-entered data are signed and dated by the individual entering the data.
 Direct-entry and electronic data entries identify the person collecting or entering the data.
-Example data entry screens from both the current LIMS system and the new LabWare LIMS system for this project are shown in Figure 4 and 5 respectively.
+The example data entry screen from the LIMS system for this project is shown in Figure 3.
 It is the responsibility of the Validator to ensure that all data entries and hand calculations are verified in accordance with procedures described in Section 2.7.4.